dineshsoudagar/Multi-Task-Neural-Networks/README.md

 - Below are the prediction results comparing the performance of the single-task model with its performance in various combinations of Multi-Task Neural Network (MTNN) training.
+- The predictions of MTNNs show varying accuracy levels.
+Prediction accuracy is measured using the dice coefficient for semantic segmentation, lane marking, and drivable area, and bounding box accuracy for object detection.
+Semantic segmentation generally performs better with STNN, as MTNNs often show lower accuracy for this task.
+Lane marking predictions with MTNNs exhibit fewer false positives, while drivable area predictions improve in distinguishing non-drivable areas.
+Object detection performance improves across all MTNN combinations, with fewer false positives compared to STNN predictions.
+Refer to circled area to compare predictions between different MTNNs and STNN combinations.

 #### Object detection